Subscribe Now: 1 Full Year for Only $14.95!

 Slower metabolisms will enjoy the meandering, 2,000-foot-long Castaway Creek, which floats tubers through hidden grottoes and rainforests.
 And, of course, the sedentary will usually find plenty of sun to sleep in.
 Typhoon Lagoon’s Surf Pool and Shark Reef are unique, the former being the world’s largest inland surf facility, with waves up to 6 feet high (enough, so Disney says, to “encompass an ocean liner”).
 Shark Reef is a saltwater snorkeling pool with tropical fish.

-Quickly flip through the attractions in Typhoon Lagoon, ranked by Unofficial Guide and easily sortable by age group!
+Quickly flip through the attractions in Typhoon Lagoon, ranked by our book, The Unofficial Guide to Walt Disney World, and easily sortable by age group!

 Get a detailed overview of every full service and counter service restaurant, including ratings of quality, value, cost, as well as reader-survey responses.
-For full service restaurants, we list the setting and atmosphere, house specialities, our dish recommendations, where to find the menus online, and participation in the Disney Dining Plan.
+For full service restaurants, we list the setting and atmosphere, house specialties, our dish recommendations, and where to find the menus online.